 - Eat.
 Eat.
 EAT!
-This goes without saying, but yes please: stuff yourself crazy with all the typical Japanese food that you have ever heard of!
+This goes without saying, but yes please stuff yourself crazy with all the typical Japanese food that you have ever heard of!
 This is the perfect opportunity to reward yourself with authentic Japanese fare and sweets: sushi (go eat it at a unique sushi belt restaurant), ramen (noodle soup), tempura (deep fried seafood + vegetables), tonkatsu (pork cutlet), mochi (rice cake), dango (steamed dumplings) and MORE.

 → Watch out for my upcoming post that will discuss in detail the top food that you must eat while in Japan!

 - Konbinis are your best friend!
-Some people say that eating in Japan is expensive; but that’s NOT true!
+Some people say that eating in Japan is expensive, but that’s NOT true!
 If you know where to go and where to look, you can dine for cheap.
 For instance, one of the most affordable places that you can ever get food from would be Japan’s konbini (convenience store).
 I kid you not: Japan’s konbini is ABOVE any convenience store that may ever exist worldwide and that’s mainly because… they might actually have everything you might ever need (food, mail, delivery, utilities, tickets, etc.).
-And mind you: their food is good-tasting — which come in SO many varieties!
+And mind you: their food is good tasting — which comes in SO many varieties!
 I seriously think that if I were to stay for several months in Japan, I still won’t be able to consume ALL the interesting food and snacks that I saw there.

 - Go and enjoy the vending machines!
 Japan has a LOT of them — too many in fact, and they do not only offer drinks (hot + cold) but even food.
-But that doesn’t stop there because some vending machines even offer some other unusual items like: amulets, batteries, cigarettes, seals, t-shirts, toys, umbrellas, books… There is also a vending machine that sells used panties.
-Err… Yep, the Japanese can really put almost anything imaginible in their vending machines, that’s for sure.
+But that doesn’t stop there because some vending machines even offer some other unusual items like amulets, batteries, cigarettes, seals, t-shirts, toys, umbrellas, books… There is also a vending machine that sells used panties.
+Err… Yep, the Japanese can really put almost anything imaginable in their vending machines, that’s for sure.

 - Watch a sumo match!
 How about a game of sumo (a Japanese wrestling sport)?
 I watched a match in Osaka when I was in Japan and I loved it — it was intense!
 I originally wanted to watch a match in Tokyo, but I was too late for the booking.
-The 3 grand tourmanents happen in January, May and September and Tokyo’s National Sumo Hall is Ryogoku Kokugikan.
+The 3 grand tournaments happen in January, May, and September and Tokyo’s National Sumo Hall is Ryogoku Kokugikan.
 I suggest that you check out the schedule and book your tickets with BuySumoTickets.com because I had a smooth time dealing with them.

 → Watch out for my upcoming Sumo post and guide!

 - Go to other nearby towns!
-If you could extend your stay, you should travel to the surrounding areas in Tokyo such as that of Nikko, Kamakura, Hakone (to see Mt.
+If you could extend your stay, you should travel to the surrounding areas in Tokyo such as that Nikko, Kamakura, Hakone (to see Mt.
 Fuji up close), and Yokohama.
 There are loads of things you can do in these places that you can’t do in Tokyo: visiting a ryokan (traditional inn), hiking to several nature trails and falls, etc.